arangodb/docs/3.9/data-science.md

 ---
 layout: default
 description: >-
-   ArangoDB applies analytics and machine learning to graph data at scale
+  ArangoDB lets you apply analytics and machine learning to graph data at scale
 ---
 # Data Science